4.11 Provisions and Contingent liabilities

 (vi) Institutional set-up for liquidity risk management:

 Liquidity risk is defined as the risk that the Company will encounter difficulty in meeting obligations associated with financial liabilities that are settled by delivering cash or another financial asset.
-Liquidity risk arises because of the possibility that the Company might be unable to meet its payment obligations when they fall due as a result of mismatches in the timing of the cash flows under both normal and stress circumstances.
+Liquidity risk arises because of the possibility that the Company might be unable to meet its payment obligations when they fall due as a result of mismatches in the timing of the cash #ows under both normal and stress circumstances.
 Such scenarios could occur when funding needed for illiquid asset positions is not available to the Company on acceptable terms.
-To limit this risk, management has arranged for diversified funding sources and adopted a policy of availing funding in line with the tenor and repayment pattern of its receivables and monitors future cash flows and liquidity on a daily basis.
+To limit this risk, management has arranged for diversified funding sources and adopted a policy of availing funding in line with the tenor and repayment pattern of its receivables and monitors future cash #ows and liquidity on a daily basis.
 The Company has developed internal control processes and contingency plans for managing liquidity risk.
-This incorporates an assessment of expected cash flows and the availability of unencumbered receivables which could be used to secure funding by way of assignment if required.
+This incorporates an assessment of expected cash #ows and the availability of unencumbered receivables which could be used to secure funding by way of assignment if required.
 The Company also has lines of credit that it can access to meet liquidity needs.
 These are reviewed by the Asset Liability Committee (ALCO) on a monthly basis.
 The ALCO provides strategic direction and guidance on liquidity risk management.
 A sub-committee of the ALCO, comprising members from the Treasury and Risk functions, monitor liquidity risks on a weekly basis and decisions are taken on the funding plan and levels of investible surplus, from the ALM perspective.
 This sets the boundaries for daily cash flow management.

 xiv) Liquidity Coverage Ratio

 The Liquidity Coverage Ratio (LCR) is a key compliance requirement for a resilient and stable financial sector.
-Its objective is the promotion of shortterm resilience of the liquidity risk profile of financial institutions by ensuring that it has sufficient High Quality Liquid Assets (HQLA) to survive a significant stress scenario lasting for one month.
+Its objective is the promotion of short¬ term resilience of the liquidity risk profile of financial institutions by ensuring that it has sufficient High Quality Liquid Assets (HQLA) to survive a significant stress scenario lasting for one month.
 The Liquidity Coverage Ratio is expected to improve the financial sector's ability to absorb shocks arising from financial and economic stress, whatever the source, thus reducing the risk of spill over from the financial sector to the real economy.
+Liquidity Management of the company is supervised by the Asset Liability Committee.
+The management is of the view that the company has in place robust processes to monitor and manage liquidity risks and sufficient liquidity cover to meet its likely future short-term requirements.

 The company has a diversified mix of borrowings with respect to the source, type of instrument, tenor and nature of security.
 The Asset Liability Committee constantly reviews and monitors the funding mix and ensures the optimum mix of funds based on the cash flow requirements, market conditions and keeping the interest rate view in consideration.
 Additionally, the Company has lines of credit that it can access to meet liquidity needs.